 See Related: Fun & Best Things to Do in St. Charles, Missouri

 22) Attend a pool party

 Looking for a cheap way to beat the heat in Las Vegas?
 Then head to one of the city’s many pool parties!
-These events are usually open to the public and feature DJs, food and drink vendors, and plenty of fun in the sun.
+These events are usually public and feature DJs, food and drink vendors, and plenty of fun in the sun.

 Most hotels have at least one pool party per week during the summer months, so you’re sure to find one that fits your schedule.
 And since they’re usually held during the day, you can still enjoy all the nightlife that Vegas has to offer afterward.
 So put on your swimsuit and get ready to party!

 Some of the most popular include Rehab at Hard Rock Hotel, Wet Republic at MGM Grand, and Tao Beach at The Venetian.
 While most of these parties have a cover charge, you can often find discount tickets online or by talking to your hotel concierge.

 23) Take a Gondola ride

 A cheap way to see the sights of Las Vegas is to take a gondola ride at the Venetian Hotel.
 For only $32 per person, you can enjoy a leisurely ride through the hotel’s canals and get a unique perspective on the popular tourist destination.